 Do I really need to say Magic The Gathering?
 Is there anyone here that doesn’t know about Magic?
 Okay, good we’ll skip by that one and move on.
-In addition to the most popular card game out there, you can also find a bunch of other collectible card games like Yu-Gi-Oh and Pokemon.
+In addition to the most popular card game out there, you can also find a bunch of other collectable card games like Yu-Gi-Oh and Pokemon.
 Then there are the Living Card Games like Android Netrunner, Arkham Horror or A Game of Thrones.
 The great thing about these games is the organized play community.
-Go down to your FLGS and you are sure to find people playing many of these card games and if you ask you will probably learn that nearly every game is represented some night of the week.
+Go down to your FLGS and you are sure to find people playing many of these card games.
+In fact, if you ask you will probably learn that nearly every game is represented some night of the week.
 This means lots of people to play with, lots of people to trade with and lots of awesome prize support.
 It also often means spending lots of money to stay competitive.

-Of all of the games I’ve tried, the two I’m most into right now are Ashes: Rise of the Phoenixborn which to me is an improvement on Magic and is non-collectible and Star Wars Destiny which I’ve been playing with my daughter (as previously mentioned in my week in review posts).
+Of all of the games I’ve tried, the two I’m most into right now are Ashes: Rise of the Phoenixborn which to me is an improvement on Magic and is non-collectable and Star Wars Destiny which I’ve been playing with my daughter (as previously mentioned in my week in review posts).

 Two Player Only Abstract Games

-My wife and I are in love with Onitama, a somewhat chess-like game where cards tell you how you can move your pieces, all information is 100% public and when you use a move you pass it to your opponent.
+My wife and I are in love with Onitama, a somewhat Chess-like game where cards tell you how you can move your pieces, all information is 100% public and when you use a move you pass it to your opponent.
 Then there are a series of games, part of something called the GIPF project.
 Each game is stand alone but there are some rules for combining the components of all of them.
 They all have silly names like YINSH and ZERTZ and PUNCT.
 I’ve yet to play one I haven’t enjoyed.
 Another great game for couples is the co-op abstract card game …And Then We Held Hands.